 You can download the NCERT Solutions link as provided below and access the textbook solutions, which are solved according to the latest CBSE English syllabus.
 Meanwhile, you can also download the different chapters of NCERT Solutions for Class 8 English in PDF format here and score well in this subject during the exams.

-Access answers to NCERT Solutions for Class 8 English Unit 8 Poem – On the Grasshopper and Cricket here
+Access Answers to NCERT Class 8 English Unit 8 Poem – On the Grasshopper and Cricket

 On the Grasshopper and Cricket